Ikeshala/ikeshala-s-portfolio/README.md

 ---

 **Note**: This portfolio showcases UI/UX design work with a focus on user experience, accessibility, and modern web standards.
-The contact form integrates directly with email clients for seamless client communication.
+The contact form uses Formspree for reliable email delivery and includes both form-based and direct email contact options.